NFL Week 4 picks: Broncos rip the Raiders, Giants get first win of the season

 The Ravens don't have a bye this week because they told the NFL not to give them one after their trip to London, and I have to say, I don't really think they thought this through.
 Not only did the Ravens have to jump on an eight-hour flight home after the game, but they also have to figure out how to replace their starting defensive end (he was injured against the Jaguars), and they really need to figure out how to fix Joe Flacco , because he definitely seems broken.
 When you play so bad that you get benched against the Jaguars, that's arguably the definition of rock bottom in the NFL, and that's what Flacco hit in Week 3.

 The good news for the Ravens is that they're not the only team in turmoil entering this game.
 The Pittsburgh Steelers seem to be in the middle of an existential crisis after losing to the Chicago Bears on Sunday.
-Apparently, the Steelers weren't on the same page about the pregame actions they decided to take in Chicago, and we know that because Ben Roethlisberger released a statement on his website (which might be older than him).
+Apparently, the Steelers weren't on the same page about the pregame actions they decided to take in Chicago, and we know that because Ben Roethlisberger released a statement on his website that might be older than him.
 Seriously, Roethlisberger's website might actually be the first webpage.

 Anyway, if you need an idea of how bad Flacco has been this season, please keep this stat in mind: The Ravens' leading receiver this year only has 103 yards through three games.
-Antonio Brown topped that Sunday.
-The Ravens rank dead last in total offense, which means that if they're going to win, they're going to need their defense to carry them (like usual) and if Sunday's game in London is any indication, the defense might not be cut out for that anymore.
+Antonio Brown topped that on Sunday.
+The Ravens currently rank dead last in total offense, which means that if they're going to win, they're going to need their defense to carry them (like usual) and if Sunday's game in London is any indication, the defense might not be cut out for that anymore.

 The pick: Steelers 23-16 over Ravens